LRB-IIMCB/ninetails/README.md

 Currently, **Ninetails** can distinguish characteristic signatures of four types of nucleotides: adenosines (A), cytosines (C), guanosines (G), and uridines (U).

-**Ninetails** relies on Nanopolish segmentation and therefore may underestimate terminal modifications (last and penultimate nucleotides of the tail).

 <div>

 > **Note**